-Finally that minor typo in Chapter 9 has been fixed; its been a frustrating 10 years!
+Finally, that minor typo in Chapter 9 has been fixed; it has been a frustrating 10 years!
 Now that’s off my chest, we can look at the main changes between PIC/S GMP PE 009 version 13 and 14.

-Usually version changes have been restricted soley to chapters or annexes that are under review, however given that small typo corrections were also made in this version, it made me suspicious of any other minor changes which could also be present.
-Careful examination showed no further changes outside of Chapters 3, 5 and 8, and of course Annex 17, which leaves us free to discuss the major changes.
+Usually, version changes have been restricted solely to chapters or annexes that are under review, however, given that small typo corrections were also made in this version, it made me suspicious of any other minor changes which could also be present.
+Careful examination showed no further changes outside of Chapters 3, 5 and 8, and of course, Annex 17, which leaves us free to discuss the major changes.

 So into the detail of the changes –